wirrunna/CamillaDSP-Building-a-Config/README.md

 Pic of amps - bottom left N-Core for bass, top left SMSL headphone amp for Hi, top right Topping LA90 for mid and bottom right Motu UL5.
 The amp stands are plastic wire coated shelf stands from K-Mart and provide exellent air flow.
 ![alt text](<Images/Motu UL5 and amps.JPG>)

+### Getting Started with CamillaDSP *** Under construction ***
+I am assuming you have installed CamillaDSP according to Michael's tutorial.
+The easiest way to get it working is to download a config file from Michael's site.
+Once you have a RPi setup and CamillaDSP installed and running it is time to load your first config.
+*** CamillaDSP GUI with blank config
+, you should be able to get the GUI

+* Connect Motu M4, download from Michael's tutorial configs for M4 stream and M4 analog.
+In CDSP GUI Files tab, first, click New blank config, then click Import Config and

+*** Pic of Files tab with cursor on Import Config box

+*** Pic of Files Tab after clicking Import Config box

+Click the CamillaDSP Config box and navigate to the folder you downloaded the configs from the Tutorial and select the analog config.
+* message successful import,
+*** Pic of Successful download then down to Enter a name for the new config
+*** Pic of new config dialog
+and click the disk icon to save it, then apply to GUI.

+Click the Pipeline tab and check the pipeline.

+find IP address, display in browser - local screen 127.0.0.1 go to Files Tab.

 ### Measuring setup.
 1. Microphones.
 For measurement I use a Behringer ECM8000 mic connected to a Motu M4 audio interface, also there is a UMIC-1 connected to a second pc via USB.